What Happens When You Take the Male Gaze Out of Mythologies

 Author Chitra Banerjee Divakaruni on the Value of Epics in the #MeToo Era

-When you read epics through the eyes of Wilson and Gauri, you return to moments of vulnerability and linger there.
+When you read epics through the eyes of Wilson and Patil, you return to moments of vulnerability and linger there.
 For example, Adi Parva deliberately underlines the political role of Kunti, the mother of the Pandavas in The Mahabharata.
 As a single mother, she willfully navigated the fate of the kingdom.
 If I had stayed with C Rajagopalachari, whose iteration first introduced me to the epic, I’d have stayed with a version of Kunti defined by her widowhood, constantly regretful of her actions.
 I would have never learned of her strength, her political acumen, and her defiance without Adi Parva and other feminist retellings.

 Similarly, Wilson’s translation of The Odyssey in simple, readable language helps young readers stay with Penelope, and along with her, a woman’s right to be opaque and hard-to-read.
-Wilson does not make it easy for the reader to like Penelope, but she also doesn’t take her gaze away from the Queen.
-For the first time in the history of the epic poem, you sit with the comfort and discomfort of being a “difficult” woman.
+Wilson does not make it easy for the reader to like Penelope, but she also doesn’t take her gaze away from the queen.
+For the first time in the history of the epic poem, you sit with the relief and discomfort of being a “difficult” woman.

-Sometimes in literature, when you take men out of the room, the real meditations begin.
-Gauri continues to iterate on the concept of a sutradhar, literally translated to someone who holds the string [of a story] together.
+Sometimes in literature, when you take the male gaze out of the room, the real meditations begin.
+Patil continues to iterate on the concept of a sutradhar, literally translated to someone who holds the string [of a story] together.
 Adi Parva’s Ganga, when she’s done telling her story, passes the thread to another, not bothering to quench her audience’s piqued curiosities; trailing behind another life lesson I never learned from reading men: you don’t owe anyone your stories.

+Shruti Sunderraman is the Associate Managing Editor at The Swaddle.
+She can be found on Twitter at @sundermanbegins.